 Understanding Developmental Assets

-The 40 assets are grouped into two main types: external and internal assets.
-The external assets are the good qualities of life young people get from the world around them.
+The 40 assets are grouped into two main groups: external and internal assets.
+The external assets are the good qualities young people get from the world around them.
 The internal assets are the traits, behaviors, and values that help kids make positive choices and be better prepared for challenging situations.
 Internal assets are like their moral compass.
 These two types of assets are divided into eight categories of human development that make it easier to think about activities to build them.

 - Support: Young people need to be surrounded by people who love, care for, appreciate, and accept them.